MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/analytics/installation/index.md

 * IcedTea OpenJDK 1.7.0.55+

 ### Hardware
 * RAM: More RAM is better, but no more than 64 GB per node.
 32 GB and 16 GB are also acceptable.
-Less than 8 GB requires many small nodes in the cluster, and 64 GB is wasteful and problematic due to the way Java™ uses memory for pointers.
+Less than 8 GB requires many small nodes in the cluster, and 64 GB is wasteful and problematic due to the way Java uses memory for pointers.
 * Disk: Use SSDs when possible, or fast spinning traditional disks in RAID 0 configuration if SSDs are not possible.
 * CPU: CPU tends not to be the performance bottleneck.
 Use systems with 2 to 8 cores.
 * Network: When you cross into the need to scale out horizontally, you need a fast, reliable, data center with 1 GbE to 10 GbE supported speeds.